collabdotcloud/docs.st.collab.cloud/docs/admin/extensions/appreg.md

 There's no automatic way to upload the additional files - JavaScript and/or CSS - for your extension.

 Please create a ticket for that.
 So we're able to upload them to the right position and provide you with the correct paths for the appregistry entry.

+## Common Issues with the editor

+- An app (json) can't be saved if the json is not valid => will be indicated in the UI.
+Use a lint tool like [Jsonlint.com](https://jsonlint.com) to verify the json syntax.

+- An app can't be saved if some parts are not recognized.
+No indication here.
+It will just not save.

+- It's a good practice to reload the appregistry page after each save.

+- Write the json in your favorite editor and copy&paste it into the appreg editor.